A-New-BellHope/bellhop/README.md

 mechanisms in `BELLHOP`/`BELLHOP3D`.
 The amplified errors can then show up as substantial errors or inconsistencies in the output.

-First, the ray which landed on the near side of the boundary will take its next step, hit the same boundary again, but cross it due to the enforced minimum step size.
+First, a ray which lands on the near side of the boundary will take its next step, hit the same boundary again, but cross it due to the enforced minimum step size.
 By itself, this issue immediately causes inconsistent results in ray mode: there is a different number of superfluous near-duplicated points, and therefore a different number of steps in the ray.
-In addition, the difference in its position (compared to the ray which happened to land on the other side of the boundary) has now been amplified from the scale of about 1e-16 from the floating-point error, to the minimum step size of about 1e-5.
+In addition, the difference in its position (compared to a ray which happens to land on the other side of the boundary) has now been amplified from the scale of about 1e-16 from the floating-point error, to the minimum step size of about 1e-5.
 This larger error increases the chances of inconsistent behaviors later.